Search results for

 QUICK ANSWER

-SMS, or Short Message Service, is the protocol cellular phones use to send and receive text messages over a 2G, 3G, 4G, or 5G network.
+SMS, or Short Message Service, is the protocol that cellular phones use to send and receive text messages over a 2G, 3G, 4G, or 5G network.
 Unlike app-based messaging services, you don't need a data plan to send and receive SMS.

 JUMP TO KEY SECTIONS